screen-share/captured-surface-control/questionnaire.md

-# Security and Privacy Questionnaire for Element Capture
+# Security and Privacy Questionnaire for Captured Surface Control

 ## Questions to Consider